yanghu819/Graph-MLP/README.md

 PyTorch official implementation of *Graph-MLP: Node Classification without Message Passing in Graph*.

-For the detail, please refer to our paper: link (TBD)
+For the detail, please refer to our paper: https://arxiv.org/abs/2106.04051

 <img src="pipeline.png" width="60%" height="60%">